 Inpatient treatment is also highly structured and challenging.
 This may not be a problem while you’re in treatment, but once you transition into your everyday life, you may struggle with a lack of support.
 Lastly, inpatient care costs more than outpatient treatment.
 However, it’s far less expensive than continuing to use drugs and alcohol.

-You can clearly see that there are strong differences between inpatient and outpatient drug treatment in Denver Colorado.
+You can clearly see that there are strong differences between inpatient vs outpatient drug treatment in Denver Colorado.
 The first step is to be honest about the type of care you need and where you are most comfortable receiving it.
 You can then start contacting rehab facilities directly, or start with your insurance provider.

 Once you know the costs of each program and the type of care you will receive, you can make a decision that is best for your personal circumstances.
 Always remember, some treatment is better than no treatment, so you can’t make a “wrong” decision.